Serpens66/Anno-1800-Mods/README.md

 Usage
 -
 Modloader no longer required.
 Simply put the mods you want to use into your "Documents/Anno 1800/mods" folder (create it if it does not exist) and start the game.
 Make sure you have either only the zip file of a mod or only the unpacked folder of the mod here, otherwise the mod may load twice.
+Or simply subscribe/download my mods at mod.io.

 Do NOT simply use all the mods from here at once, some might be incomaptible to each other!
 You can use "I mod your Anno (IMYA) mod-manager or take a look at the Documents\Anno 1800\log\mod-loader.log after starting the game or read the modinfo.json file to see incompatible mods (if they are marked to be incompatible by the author).

 Coming Changes:
 - Change "Preferred Goods" mod a bit, especially adding some of the newer DLC products.
-- I will rename more mods soon, so you can see at once glance that it affects AI or Pirates.
-(Mod ID is and will be unchanged)
+- change the Attainments by Research to Attainments by Honor.

 Planned Mods:
 - Sabotage Mod
-- Request Support Fleet Mod
+- Request Support Fleet Mod, combined with Honor

 Please report back any bugs and if the mods do well with a mod manager, cause I did not test the new modinfo.json format.